mcapell/pelican-serenity/README.md

 # TODO

 - [ ] Do not use CDN and download all the requirements
-- [ ] Add plugins to this template
+- [ ] Implement the template for each page